libor-m/ngs-course/reference.rst

 **Multiple windows (screen)**

   You're all used to work with multiple windows (in MS Windows;).
-You can have them in (remote) UNIX as well.
+You can have them in UNIX as well.
 The main benefit, however, is that you can log off and your programs keep running.

   To go into a screen mode type: